avi12/youtube-downloader/README.md

 ## Installation
 1. Use [this](http://fumacrom.com/3907988/youtube-downloader) AdFly link to download the latest version
 2. Go to `about:extensions`
+3. Enable "Developer mode" (top-right corner usually)
-3. Drag & drop the ZIP onto the extensions page
+4. Drag & drop the ZIP onto the extensions page

 ## Core packages/repositories used
 1. [ytdlr](https://github.com/bakapear/ytdlr) - for converting signature ciphers into downloadable URLs